rtanglao/rtss/FF30/support_report_week_1.md

 1. **Sat Jun 14 2014 10:06 PM** [How do I change the default email app Firefox for Android uses?](https://support.mozilla.org/en-US/questions/1006251 "I'm using 8SMS as my default messaging app.
 When I try to share a link, Firefox gives me an error saying that messaging isn't my default app so it can't compose the SMS.
 Is there a place to change which app Firefox looks for when composing SMS messages?"), 8sms, defaultsmsapp, defaultmessagingapp, probablynotafirefoxproblem
 1. **Sat Jun 14 2014 10:06 PM** [how to delete history from web?](https://support.mozilla.org/en-US/questions/1006248 "When typing in info, such as, Google, B of A, or wherever I wish to go, I can't delete the history to where I've been, Please help."), history, deletehistory
 1. **Sun Jun 15 2014 03:06 AM** [What kind of Flash Player can i download for Firefox.?
 What kind of video player can I use to stream videos.](https://support.mozilla.org/en-US/questions/1006284 "Flash player for streaming?
 Best video player."), flash, flashplayer, notafirefoxproblem
+1. **Mon Jun 16 2014 01:06 AM** [How do I open YouTube that I just enabled as add on?](https://support.mozilla.org/en-US/questions/1006407 "I have a HTC one sv"), youtube, add-onproblem, detailsmissing
+1. **Mon Jun 16 2014 04:06 AM** [How can I «sync» Firefox 30 on android 4.2.2](https://support.mozilla.org/en-US/questions/1006417 "I had a «deprecated» sync account on an android phone (and on a linux lap as well).
+Then I bought a new android phone which asked me to create a new account.
+This is the moment I learned there was a new «method».
+So I googled how to do the transition, but FF simply keeps crashing every time I try to sync.
+I guess that it has to do with 4.2.2 (thl T11) because it crashes over and over regardless of the «account» (two of which I created and verified ex professo).
+I can smoothly sync with other computers."), sync, android4.2.2, jellybean, thlt11